HNLMS Holland (P840): Service history

 In February 2023 the Holland was used to ferry King Willem-Alexander, Queen Maxima and Princess of Orange Catharina-Amalia from Aruba to Curaçao during a state visit to the Dutch Caribbean.
 During the transfer the Royal Family also went for a ride onboard one of the Hollands FRISCS.

 On 8 September 2025 Holland arrived at Royal IHC to undergo her midlife upgrade, which will include renewal of all paint and preservation systems as well as several upgrades to enhance the capabilities of the ship.
+It is expected that she will be operational again in 2027.